Is the Georgetown Pre-College Online Program Worth It? An Honest Review

 Website: georgetown.precollegeprograms.org

-This is where Georgetown’s program stands apart.
+This is where Georgetown’s program separates from much of the field.

 What Is the Georgetown Pre-College Online Program?

-The program offers two distinct tracks:
+The program offers two distinct tracks.

 Enrichment Courses ($1,895) are available in one-week, two-week, or four-week formats.
 Each includes approximately 20–30 hours of instruction and activities, culminates in a Final Capstone Project, and earns a Certificate of Completion from Georgetown University.